 Schedule for chemotherapy

-Your chemotherapy schedule depends on the drugs and combinations of drugs used in your treatment plan.
+Your chemotherapy schedule depends on the drugs and combinations of drugs in your treatment plan.

 Chemotherapy is often given in cycles, with days or weeks off between treatments.
 This cycling gives your body a chance to recover between treatments.

-A full course of chemotherapy usually lasts 3-6 months.
+A full course of chemotherapy for early or locally advanced breast cancer is usually given over 3-6 months.

 How chemotherapy drugs are given

-Most modern chemotherapy drugs for breast cancer are given by vein (through an IV) in an outpatient setting at a hospital or clinic.
-Often, a combination of 2-3 chemotherapy drugs is used.
+Most chemotherapy drugs for breast cancer are given by vein (through an IV) in an outpatient setting at a hospital or clinic.
+Often, a combination of 2 or 3 chemotherapy drugs is used.

-At each visit, an IV is inserted into the arm, allowing the drugs to drip into the bloodstream.
+At each visit, an IV is inserted into your arm, allowing the drugs to drip into the bloodstream.

-The picture below shows a person getting chemotherapy through a port-a-cath.
+The picture below shows a man getting chemotherapy through a port.

 What to expect at each chemotherapy visit

-Each chemotherapy visit lasts 1-6 hours, including time with your medical and nursing teams.
+Each chemotherapy visit lasts 1-6 hours.
+This includes time with your medical and nursing teams.

-A friend or family member can stay with you during the visit.
+A friend or family member may be able to stay with you during the visit.
 You may also choose to read, listen to music, watch TV or sleep.

-Before you begin chemotherapy, talk with your health care provider about possible side effects and whether you need to have someone drive you home after each visit.
+Before you begin chemotherapy, talk with your health care provider about what possible side effects you may have and whether you need to have someone drive you home after each visit.
+Your provider may give you a handout or a binder with this information.
+You may find it helpful to take notes in a notebook or on your phone or tablet.

 Learn more about things to consider before chemotherapy begins.